fugjoo/PricePulseWatcherBot/README.md

 ### One-click install

-Simply run the provided script to set up everything at once:
+Simply run the provided script to set up everything at once.
+If Python 3.8+ is not available, the script will attempt to install it via `apt`, `yum` or `dnf` (requires sudo privileges):

 ```bash
 ./install.sh